zerofo/emuiibo/README.md

 ### Miis

 Miis can be an issue when attempting to make emuiibo user-friendly.
 Since mii format is a 88-byte data block named "CharInfo" and we have no way to see char-infos rendered but in the console itself, there is no simple way to change the mii.

+## Important notes

+If (**with emuiibo activated!**) the title responds with an error similar to "No controller which supports NFC was found" probably means that emuiibo failed to supply the amiibo (wrong amiibo, internal error...).
+That error is displayed due to limitations with real NFC error codes.

 ## For developers